zybexXL/EFUtool/README.md

     -x <mask> : exclude files/dir mask
     -f        : filter EFU file (no folder update/scan) -s        : print EFU file statistics/info
-    -p        : suppress progress indication (for logging to file) -a        : save the used include/exclude args in EFU file
+    -np       : no progress indication (for logging to file) -na       : no-args, don't save the command-line args in EFU file -d <n>    : set maximum scan folder depth
 ```

   - Multiple -i and -x switches can be used
   - mask pattern can include * and ? for regular filemask syntax
-  - mask pattern can start with '**regex:**' to use c# style regex matching
+  - mask pattern can start with 'regex:' to use c# style regex matching
-  - -i and -x can also be used in statististics and filter modes
+  - options -i and -x can also be used in statististics and filter modes
-  - -a option allows you to update the EFU using the saved args

 <br>

 **Examples**